keo-dara/myblog/about.markdown

 permalink: /about/
 ---

-Hi, I'm Keo.
-I write about web development, tools, and what I am building.
+I am Keo.
+A future looking to build cool thing.